Sikalastic® DTE Primer

 Full cure: 8 hours at 68°F.

-Ideally, membrane resin will be applied within 24 hours of primer application.
+Apply membrane resin within 24 hours of primer application.
 Maximum primer exposure is 3 days.
-Primer exposed longer than 3 days, and primer exposed to water during curing and exhibiting a chalky appearance, must be reprimed.
-Deteriorated primer must be mechanically removed before primer reapplication
+Primer exposed longer than 3 days, exposed to water during curing and exhibiting a chalky appearance, must be reprimed.
+Deteriorated primer must be mechanically removed before repriming

 Coverage